SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 ## Introduction

 - This Config Timer example demonstrates two usecases of timer :
 - First as free running timer with GPIO toggle functionality.
-The timer instance is configured to generate interrupts on reaching match value & toggles GPIO.
+Counter-0 is configured to generate interrupts every millisecond and toggles GPIO.
-  The counter-0 is set to expire at 1-millisecond intervals.
-- Second as waveform generator producing two PWM outputs, counter-0 generates square wave output (50%-duty cycle) and counter-1 generates PWM output with duty cycle varrying from 0% to 100% in steps of 0.5% at every 20 Milliseconds and goes down to 0% in the same step.
+- Second as waveform generator producing two PWM outputs, counter-1 generates a square wave (50%-duty cycle) and counter-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1% at every 20 Milliseconds.

 ## Overview